a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 ```sh
 ls -d stage* > dir_list.txt
 ```
-Note the use of the `>`.
+Here the `-d` option modifies the behaviour of the command `ls` and forces it to list only directories.
+Note the word `stage*` after the `-d` flag: this restricts our list of directories to those that are termed `stage` followed by any other character (`*`).
+Lastly, note the use of the `>`.
 This symbol in bash has a special meaning: redirect the output of the command that precedes it to a file.

 Now that we have the list, we can easily implement another type of loop using the reserved word `while`:
 ```sh